roissyahf/mlops-loan-approval/README.md

 ## 👩‍💻 Author

-Developed by **Roissyah Fernanda**.
-This project benefited from the AI chatbots for generating initial code templates (which I then refined), refactoring, and documentation.

-Your input is valued!
-If you spot a bug or want to suggest an improvement, please submit a pull request.
-Let's collaborate to make this MLOps project even better.
+This project was built by Roissyah Fernanda, as part of a personal initiative to explore end-to-end MLOps system design, from development to production deployment.

+Some parts of the implementation and documentation were assisted by AI tools (e.g., for code refactoring, formatting, and technical writing support), while all system design, integration, and decision-making were independently developed by the author.

+> Contributions, feedback, or collaboration requests are always welcome.
+Feel free to open an issue or submit a pull request!